-/A specified with the destination file puts a CTRL-Z at the end of the file.
+/A specified with the destination file puts an end-of-file character at the end of the file.

 /A is the default when you concatenate files using COPY.

 /B

 specified with the source file copies the entire file to the physical end-of-file defined by the directory file size.
 For example: